who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/02._Slides/09._Testing_Security/06_continuous_testing.md

 # Great quote regarding fixing things at Google

-> **We prioritize the team goals over individual goals — whenever we help someone move their work forward, we help the entire team.
+> "**We prioritize the team goals over individual goals — whenever we help someone move their work forward, we help the entire team.
 This applies whether we’re helping someone fix the build or an automated test, or even performing a code review for them**.
 And of course, we know that they’ll do the same for us, when we need help.
 This system worked without a lot of formality or policy—everyone knew that **our job was not just “write code,” but it  was to “run a service.”**  This is why we prioritized all quality issues, especially those related to reliability and scaling, at the highest level, treating them as Priority 0 “show-stopper” problems.
-From a systems perspective, these practices keep us from slipping backwards.
+From a systems perspective, these practices keep us from slipping backwards."

 \- Randy Shoup, former engineering director for Google App Engine